 This deco mesh turkey wreath is sure to get smiles from your Thanksgiving guests.
 Start with a wire wreath.
 To make the turkey tail, roll pieces of deco mesh into tight rolls, bunching several together in the middle with a pipe cleaner.
 Then, attach the bundle to the wire wreath so the curly ends stick out.
 Paint a wooden turkey for the center.

 Creepy Crawly Wreath

 This creepy-crawly fall wreath is sure to make your Halloween visitors squirm.
-Buy plastic or rubber bugs or snakes and attach them to a basic wreath form, if you can handle touching them, of course!
-These porch decorations range from cute to creepy.
+Buy plastic or rubber bugs and spray paint them gold.
+Then attach them to a black grape vine wreath form; if you can handle touching them, of course!

 This beautiful rustic wreath by @wreathsbymorgon is available in her Etsy shop.
 If you’re inspired to make a similar version; all you need is a grapevine wreath, faux leaves, and orange check ribbon.
 Add a wooden hello sign for an extra welcoming touch.

 Fall Hoop Wreath

 An asymmetrical hoop wreath like this beauty from @katesflowermarket is a more modern take on the fall wreath, and we are here for it.
 You can snag your own in her Etsy shop.
 But if you want to try a similar DIY version; grab a hoop form, fall foliage and a couple velvet pumpkins—then get crafty!

 Simple Fall Leaf Wreath

 This stunning fall leaf wreath by @kclee.co highlights the simple beauty of autumn leaves.
 If it inspires you to make your own, start with a spiral twig wreath then add the fall leaves.
 Instead of loose leaves, use leaf stem sprays.
 The stems will give you more consistency in size, and a more natural look.